 An advance health care directive is the document you complete that names a person to carry out your wishes regarding end-of-life health care.
 Without these important legal instructions in place, your loved ones must go through complex steps to gain authority to make health care or financial decisions on your behalf.
 In that sense, establishing a power of attorney to have your wishes stated clearly in a legal document will save your loved ones the emotional stress of trying to determine what you would want.

 We understand the sensitivity of these issues and work carefully to explain your options and make sure your wishes are clearly stated.

 Keeping Your Financial Life On Track

 Durable power of attorney for financial matters authorizes another person to pay your bills, make bank deposits, monitor your investments and handle other money matters on your behalf if you are unable to do so.

 The person you designate is known as the agent.
 He or she will retain authorization to handle your financial concerns until you revoke it (as long as you are mentally sound) or the court invalidates the document.
 If your agent is your spouse, the power of attorney authority is terminated if you get divorced.

-The estate planning lawyers at the Law Office of Alec Harshey can help you rest assured your wishes for end-of-life care and financial decisions are clearly stated in legal documents.
-Call 877-824-8147 or use our online contact form to schedule a meeting.
+The estate planning Law Office of Alec Harshey can help you rest assured your wishes for end-of-life care and financial decisions are clearly stated in legal documents.
+Call us at 877-824-8147 or use our online contact form to schedule a meeting.